 Creating and managing tables

-- Click on the Add Types button.
+- Click on the Add Tables button.

 - Enter a name for the table and a brief description (optional).